JetBrains/kotlin-web-site/docs/topics/kotlin-ide.md

 ## Fleet

+> Jetbrains Fleet is currently in [Public Preview](https://blog.jetbrains.com/fleet/2022/10/introducing-the-fleet-public-preview/), and at this stage is free to use.
+{type="note"}

 [JetBrains Fleet](https://www.jetbrains.com/fleet/) is a polyglot IDE that provides advanced support for Kotlin and a streamlined experience for Kotlin developers.

 You can use Fleet as a code editor to quickly make targeted edits, or turn on Smart Mode and transform it into a full-fledged